rioshen/linked-list-problems/README.md

 linked-list-problems
 ====================

-Solution of Linked list problems
+Solution of [list problems](http://cslibrary.stanford.edu/105/LinkedListProblems.pdf) in java and python.